 Review our health and safety protocols for your next Zoo visit!

 What to expect when you visit

 Based on the latest guidance from local officials, guests ages 2 and older must wear masks while visiting indoor spaces at the zoo.

-All guests, including Dallas Zoo Members, must now reserve tickets and parking online prior to visiting.
+All guests, including Dallas Zoo Members, must reserve timed tickets and parking online prior to visiting.

-Your tickets and parking will now be scanned at the ticket booths at the Zoo’s entry.
+Your tickets and parking will be scanned at the parking booths at the Zoo’s entry.

 - Outdoor retail kiosks near the Gift Shop

 - Open-air walk-up food & beverage areas throughout the Zoo, including:

 - Otter Falls Outpost near the otter habitat